BioThrust/NBAPrediction/README.md

 A comprehensive NBA game prediction system using machine learning and ensemble methods.

+Massive credit to https://github.com/vishaalagartha/basketball_reference_scraper/ - had to modify their library to fit the program but was a great start.

 ## Project Structure

 The project has been organized into logical folders for better maintainability: